-Guideline aspirations.
+Guideline aspirations

 Why have a set of ethical guidelines?
-The purpose of these guidelines is to maintain and enhance ethical practice upholding a commitment to scientifically informed and evidence-based practice in the field of positive psychology (PP).
-At the highest professional level they aim to inspire fidelity to the science of wellbeing, and practitioners will ideally consider the guidelines in their self-presentation and marketing of the potential benefits.
-With the intent to protect the public against potential harmful impact-intentional or inadvertent.
-The guidelines attempt to promote to PPPs and others a clearer understanding of what constitutes the ethically informed practice of PP. With the assistance of such guidelines, PPPs are expected to uphold commitment to aspects such as:1
+These guidelines aim to enhance ethical practice by displaying a commitment to scientifically informed and evidence-based practice in the field of positive psychology (PP).
+They aim to infuse an aspiration to maintain (reasonable) fidelity to the science of wellbeing, and for practitioners to consider the corresponding guidelines for self-presentation and marketing of the potential benefits.
+The guidelines attempt to promote to PPPs and others a clearer understanding of what is ethically informed practice of positive psychology.
+With the assistance of such guidelines, PPPs are expected to display a commitment to aspects such as:

-- a) closely studying relevant research, and building their practice from a scientific base; - b) continually updating their knowledge through ongoing learning and professional development; - c) carefully and accurately communicating the limits of knowledge related to PPIs, as well as potential benefits and pitfalls of specific PPIs and wellbeing programmes; and - d) monitoring the wellbeing of their clients during service provision, and especially any negative impacts on wellbeing.
+- a) closely studying the research, and building their practice from a science base; - b) continually updating their knowledge through ongoing learning and professional development; - c) carefully and accurately communicating the limits of knowledge related to PPIs, as well as potential benefits and pitfalls of specific PPIs and wellbeing programmes; and - d) monitoring the wellbeing, and positive and negative changes in wellbeing, of their clients during service provision.